 The SGA Advisor shall provide mentorship to SGA Cabinet members and engage with SGA staff as needed to foster leadership development, support conflict resolution, and ensure effective collaboration.

-The Advisor is responsible for offering accountability, oversight, and guidance to both the SGA President and Cabinet members.
+The SGA Advisor is responsible for offering accountability, oversight, and guidance to both the SGA President and Cabinet members.
 Serving as the liaison between SGA and the Biola University Administration, the SGA Advisor has the following responsibilities:

 Collaborates with SGA leadership to facilitate the Student Fee Audit.

-Advocates for the preservation of the student-led ethos of the organization, ensuring alignment with the mission statement and maintaining the integrity of student governance within the broader university structure and oversight.
+Advocates for the preservation of the student-led ethos of the organization, ensuring alignment with the Biola University mission statement and maintaining the integrity of student governance within the broader university structure and oversight.

 Acts as an advisor to the SGA President, providing guidance without managing the daily operations of the organization.